Holdrege is poster town for mid-western values

 Holdrege and the region reap benefits every day from several community-based organizations.
 The Phelps County Development Corporation (PCDC) is the primary agency in Phelps County charged with the retention, expansion and attraction of new business, among other initiatives.

-According to Monica Boyken, executive Director of the Phelps County Development Corporation, “The county and the city’s unique economic quotient has made us right for growth and the envy of most towns.
-Our region has the big three industries- agriculture, fabricators, and medical,” and she adds, “I’m impressed with a community whose leaders commit not only their time but also their dollars toward community development.”
+According to Ron Tiller, executive Director of the Phelps County Development Corporation, “The county and the city’s unique economic quotient has made us right for growth and the envy of most towns.
+Our region has the big three industries- agriculture, fabricators, and medical,” and he adds, “I’m impressed with a community whose leaders commit not only their time but also their dollars toward community development.”

 The Phelps County Community Foundation (PCCF), established in 1976, celebrates a long tradition of community enhancement.
 Vicky Lawrence, Foundation Director notes that many times in the community’s history, prosperous individuals have given back to the institutions they especially value.
 Major donations supported Holdrege Memorial Homes, an elder care facility, the hospital, the Tassel and the YMCA of the Prairie, among other projects.